xraypy/xraylarch/doc/installation.rst

 Windows Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Windows, download the `Larch for Windows`_ binary installer above and run it to
+For Windows, download the `Larch for Windows`_ binary installer above and
-install Larch.
-This will be installed to ``C:\Users\<YourName>\xraylarch`` for most
+run it to install Larch.
+This will be installed to
-individual Windows installations or to
+``C:\Users\<YourName>\xraylarch`` for most individual Windows installations
-``C:\Users\<YourName>\AppData\Local\xraylarch`` if your machine is part of a
+or to ``C:\Users\<YourName>\AppData\Local\xraylarch`` if your machine is
-Windows Workgroup or Domain.
+part of a Windows Workgroup or Domain.
+As mentioned above, if your user
+name has a space in it, you will probably need to install to
+``C:\Users\Public``.

-.. note:   If you get prompted for an administrative password during the installation process, you
+.. note: If you get prompted for an administrative password during the
-   should make sure you are installing to a folder that is writable by the user.
+   installation process, you should make sure you are installing to a
+   folder that is writable by the user.

 Alternatively you can download the `GetLarch.bat`_ script, and run that by double-clicking